greentfrapp/pysc2-RLagents/README.md

 Also, the policy networks for the arguments are updated irregardless of whether the argument was used (eg. even if a no_op action is taken, the argument policies are still updated), which should probably be corrected.

 Will be updating this to work with all the minigames.

+As of 50 million episodes on DefeatRoaches, the agent achieved max and average scores of 338 and 65, compared to DeepMind's Atari-net agent that achieved max and average scores of 351 and 101 after 600 million episodes.